-The College continues to develop its IT systems to enable the College to be efficient and effective and 2021-22 saw the introduction of a new MIS system as well as the implementation of new HR/Payroll and Finance system that went live at the start of 2022-23.
+The College continues to develop its IT systems and infrastructure to enable the College to be efficient and effective, but also secure in terms of cyber security.
+During 2022-23 saw the further development of the new MIS system as well as the introduction HR/Payroll and Finance systems that went live at the start of 2022-23.